ENGO150/WHY2/README.md

 !
 DO NOT CLONE THIS REPOSITORY, USE [RELEASES](https://github.com/ENDev-WHY2/WHY2-Encryption-System/releases) INSTEAD  > releases, that have `(C)` in the name < !

+Run `configure.sh` and you'll be good to go.

 To **encrypt** text, use function `encryptText()` from file `include/encrypter.h`.

 To **decrypt** text, use function `decryptText()` from file `include/decrypter.h`.